aaroncampbell/efficient-related-posts/readme.txt

 Tags: related posts, posts, related, seo
 Requires at least: 2.7
 Tested up to: 2.8.1
-Stable tag: 0.3.1
+Stable tag: 0.3.2

 A related posts plugin that works quickly even with thousands of posts and tags.
+Can be added automatically to the end of posts.
 Requires PHP5.

 == Description ==